Flims Switzerland: How to See Caumasee, Rhine Gorge, and Lake Cresta in One Day

 I visited the canton of Graubünden (a state in Switzerland) several times but never got to spend much time there – on my recent trip I stayed there for 2 nights (and stayed at a super cute, Airbnb building, but more about that another time).

-Though I was looking forward to my time in Graubünden (to be more precise, my 48 hours), I was quite unsure what to do because the weather forecast predicted rain.
+Though I was looking forward to my time in Graubünden (to be more precise, my two days in Graubünden), I was quite unsure what to do because the weather forecast predicted rain.

 I was thinking and thinking, and then I decided to take the risk and visit the Caumasee on a rainy day.
 And then I thought, once there, I can also visit a few more places, and so I did.
 It turned out that my spontaneous trip to Flims was an incredible day, and I cannot stop recommending the same trip that I took.